w3c/trace-context/spec/20-http_request_header_format.md

 #### trace-id

 This is the ID of the whole trace forest and is used to uniquely identify a <a href="#dfn-distributed-traces">distributed trace</a> through a system.
 It is represented as a 16-byte array, for example, `4bf92f3577b34da6a3ce929d0e0e4736`.
 All bytes as zero (`00000000000000000000000000000000`) is considered an invalid value.

+The value of `trace-id` SHOULD be globally unique.
+It is RECOMMENDED that implementers randomly (or pseudo-randomly) generate the `trace-id` field, and set the corresponding [random trace id flag](#random-trace-id-flag).
+This ensures, to a reasonable degree, global uniqueness, and addresses some privacy and security considerations.
+Even in cases where it is not possible to randomly (or pseudo-randomly) generate the `trace-id`, it is RECOMMENDED that at least the right-most 7 bytes of the `trace-id` be randomly generated.
+For more details, see [considerations for trace-id field generation](#considerations-for-trace-id-field-generation).

 If the `trace-id` value is invalid (for example if it contains non-allowed characters or all zeros), vendors MUST ignore the `traceparent`.

-See [considerations for trace-id field generation](#considerations-for-trace-id-field-generation) for recommendations on how to operate with `trace-id`.

 #### parent-id